JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 Let's first create a Kotlin library:

-1. In the `src/nativeMain/kotlin` directory, create the `hello.kt` file with the library contents:
+1. In the `src/nativeMain/kotlin` directory, create the `lib.kt` file with the library contents:

    ```kotlin
    package example